ml-evs/git-tutorial/README.md

     $ git mv moby.txt idiot.txt
     $ sed '1s/.*/Towards the end of November, during a thaw, at nine o' clock one morning, a train on the Warsaw and Petersburg railway was approaching the latter city at full speed.' idiot.txt
-    $ git commit idiot.txt -m 'Fixed mistake where I wrote out Moby Dick instead of The Idiot, like a ****ing idiot'
+    $ git commit idiot.txt -m 'Fixed mistake where I wrote out Moby Dick instead of The Idiot, like The Idiot I am'

-Coming back 5 minutes later, you think that you probably shouldn’t have written that commit message, so let’s fix that by writing something more suitable, that removes the blame from us.
+Coming back 5 minutes later, you think that you probably shouldn’t have written that commit message, so let’s fix that by writing something more suitable, that impresses everyone.

     $ git commit --amend